-1. How to Import Brushes Into Sketchbook Pro
+1. How to Import Brushes Into Sketchbook Pro (Windows & Mac)

 If it's a .zip or .rar file, make sure to extract it until you see the file in the .skbrushes format.
 To extract an archive in Windows, just right-click the file and select Extract All.

 Open Sketchbook Pro and drag the .skbrushes file into the canvas.